 - 3 most recent bank statements to show total revenue deposits

 - Un-audited YTD P&L for business income

 - If you can provide an audited P&L from your CPA, bank statements are not required

-A Non-QM loan is a loan that doesn’t follow the rules and regulation that were put in place after 2008 to protect the consumer from high priced loans.
-Now, just because you are looking at using a Non-QM loan, doesn’t mean you are going to be charged exorbitant rates and fees.
-Short disclaimer, the rates and fees are higher then a standard Conventional or FHA loan, but most individual use this loan to obtain a home and refinance out of them when they can qualify for a traditional loan.
-Plus, these loans give you a lot more flexibility.
+A Non-QM loan is a loan that doesn’t follow the rules and regulations that were put in place after 2008 to protect the consumer from high-priced loans.
+Now, just because you are looking at using a Non-QM loan, doesn’t mean you are going to be charged exorbitant rates and fees, especially during mortgage payments

-My best advice to anyone who is self-employed and looking to purchase a home or refinance is to reach out to me ASAP.
+My best advice to self-employed borrowers looking to purchase a home or refinance is to reach out to me ASAP.
 I will take the time to thoroughly explain the process and calculate your income correctly.
 In the event you are not able to qualify, all will not be lost.
-I will be able to provide you an estimated income amount that is needed to qualify.
-This way you can anticipate the increased tax lability for the next tax season.
+I will be able to provide you with an estimated income amount that is needed to qualify.
+This way you can anticipate the increased tax liability for the next tax season.

 Nick Palmer NMLS 973806